Ramkumar-soni/shopping-cart/README.md

   <body>
 <h3>Shopping Cart Application:-(For Practical Test of Interview)</h3><br/>
 <p>
-Choosing differnt product acording to list or filtred the Products list , after that chooseing the packing view of products.
+Choosing differnt shopping products acording to list or filtred the Products list , after that chooseing the packing view of products.
 At the end Add the products in to the basket.
 </p><br/>
     <h3>Code in the following Fiels</h3><br/>
     <p>